 Complete Dog Shedding Control Guide

 Shedding is a natural process that allows dogs to regulate body temperature and maintain healthy coats.
 While you can't stop shedding entirely, you can manage it effectively.
-This guide covers why dogs shed, how to reduce excessive shedding, and when shedding might indicate a health problem.
+This page covers why dogs shed, how to reduce excessive shedding, and when shedding might indicate a health problem.

 The Hair Growth Cycle

-Dog hair goes through four phases:
+Dog hair goes through four phases.

 1. Anagen (growth): Hair actively grows